Mirror Construction for Nakajima Quiver Varieties: Introduction

+Among all quivers, the affine ADE quivers are particularly important.
+Kronheimer \cite{Kro89} constructed the ALE spaces using the moduli of the representations of affine ADE quivers.
+These spaces form an important class of resolutions of singularities and are the main objects of study in McKay correspondence.
+Its three-dimensional analogs also provide a rich source of geometric surgeries, see for instance \cite{Fri86,KM92,Tia92, BKR01,STY02,MR2057015}.

+From the perspective of Lagrangian Floer theory, affine ADE quivers in specific dimension vectors are special in the sense that the corresponding immersed Lagrangian branes have torus-type Lagrangian deformations (see Proposition \ref{prop:definite}).
+In these cases, we can show that the moduli spaces are ALE spaces (Corollary \ref{prop:moduli}).
+From this perspective, ALE spaces are mirror to the Weinstein neighborhoods of affine ADE-type immersed Lagrangians.

+In addition, \cite{CS98,Sha05} found the connection of the (multiplicative) preprojective algebra for affine ADE quivers to Kleinian singularities.
+In particular, this implies that the loop algebras are commutative (which is not the case for general quivers).

-We check this for affine $A_n$ type and affine $D_4$ type quivers.
+Motivated by these results, we expect that for affine ADE quivers, stable charts in a suitable rank (defined in Section \ref{Sec:Frcat}) are commutative.
+We check this by explicit computations for affine $A_n$ and affine $D_4$ type quivers.

 \begin{prop}[Proposition \ref{Prop: D4}] Let $\cA_0$ be the path algebra of the affine $D_4$ type quiver and $\vec{\delta}=(2,1,1,1,1)$.
-Then there exists some stable affine charts of the stable family $\cA_0$ over $\cA$ of rank $\vec{\delta}$, where $\cA$ is the noncommutative parameter space defined at the end of Section \ref{sec:stable}, which can be glued into the minimal resolution of $D_4$ singularity.
-In particular, these stable affine charts are commutative. \end{prop}
+Then there exists some stable commutative affine charts of the stable family $\cA_0$ over $\cA$ of rank $\vec{\delta}$, where $\cA$ is the noncommutative parameter space defined at the end of Section \ref{sec:stable}, which can be glued into the minimal resolution of $D_4$ singularity. \end{prop}

 \begin{prop}[Theorem \ref{thm:qstack}] Let $\A$ be the path algebra of the affine $A_n$ type quiver and $\vec{\delta}=(1,\cdots,1)$.
-Then there exists some stable affine charts of the stable family $\A$ over $\Lambda$ of rank $\vec{\delta}$, which can be glued into the minimal resolution of $A_n$ singularity. \end{prop}
+Then there exists some stable commutative affine charts of the stable family $\A$ over $\Lambda$ of rank $\vec{\delta}$, which can be glued into the minimal resolution of $A_n$ singularity. \end{prop}

-From the perspective of Lagrangian Floer theory, affine ADE quivers in specific dimension vectors are special in the sense that the corresponding immersed Lagrangian branes have torus-type Lagrangian deformations (see Proposition \ref{prop:definite}).
-In these cases, we can show that the moduli spaces are asymptotically locally Euclidean (ALE) gravitational instantons (Corollary \ref{cor:ALE}).

-From this perspective, ALE spaces are mirror to the Weinstein neighborhoods of affine ADE-type immersed Lagrangians.
-ADE surfaces form an important class of resolutions of singularities and are the main objects of study in McKay correspondence.
-Its three-dimensional analogs provide a rich source of geometric surgeries, see for instance \cite{Fri86,KM92,Tia92, BKR01,STY02,MR2057015}.